yamory/yamory-example-cargo-2/README.md

-# yamory-example-cargo
-Example Cargo Project
+# Example Cargo Project

+This project is used for demonstration of [yamory](https://yamory.io).
+Please enjoy hunting vulns!